Building Security/Before and After School Supervision

 - Recognize that the honor of the Concordia Cadets is more important than any game won by unfair play.

-- Never hiss or boo a player or an official.
+- Never boo a player or an official.

 - Let others know that you do not approve of any abusive remarks from any spectators.